 1984, his critically-acclaimed stage adaptation of George Orwell's classic novel, opened at Los Angeles' Actors' Gang Theatre under the direction of Academy Award winning actor Tim Robbins.
 1984 has had repeated extended runs in LA, toured to Australia, Europe, Asia, Central and South America, and 40 of the United States.
 In 2013 1984 was published in the United States, Canada, and Spain, is available in six languages, and in 2019 opened at the Theatre on Podol, the newly designated National Theater of Ukraine in Kiev.

-In the 2019/20 season, as well as other productions of Michael's1984 around the country, New York's Aquila Theatre has a 35 city tour of Michael's 1984, the prestigious Alley Theatre produced the adaptation under the direction of Artistic Director Rob Melrose - which Wall Street Journal theatre critic Terry Teachout picked as one of the best productions of the year. (click here for a calendar of productions of Michael's 1984.)
+In the 2019/20 season, as well as other productions of Michael's1984 around the country, New York's Aquila Theatre had a 35 city tour of Michael's 1984, the prestigious Alley Theatre produced the adaptation under the direction of Artistic Director Rob Melrose - which Wall Street Journal theatre critic Terry Teachout picked as one of the best productions of the year. (click here for a calendar of productions of Michael's 1984.)